Are Ensembles Getting Better all the Time?: Conclusion

 \section{Conclusion}

-Our initial question was \emph{‘‘Is it always true that an ensemble of $K+1$ models performs better than an ensemble of $K$ models?''} When the loss is convex and the ordering of the ensemble does not matter, Theorems \ref{th:exch} and \ref{th:strong} provide a clear and positive answer to this question.
-When the loss is non-convex, however, a more nuanced picture must be drawn: ensembles will get better in some setting, and worse in others.
+Our initial question was \emph{‘‘Is it always true that an ensemble of $K+1$ models performs better than an ensemble of $K$ models?''} When the loss is convex and the ordering of the ensemble does not matter, Theorems~\ref{th:exch} and~\ref{th:strong} provide a clear and positive answer to this question.
+When the loss is non-convex, however, a more nuanced picture must be drawn: ensembles will get better in some settings, and worse in others. \review{Namely, ensembles will keep getting better (respectively worse) when their asymptotic prediction falls in a locally convex (respectively concave) spot of the loss.